 If you previously participated in another qualified retirement plan or other plan described below, you may still have an account balance in that plan.
-You may "roll-over" - or transfer - your account from the other plan to the 401(k) Plan without paying any income tax as a result of the transfer.
+You may "roll-over" - or transfer - your account (whether it consists of pre-tax or Roth contributions, or both) from the other plan to the 401(k) Plan without paying any income tax as a result of the transfer.
 You can roll over money into the 401(k) Plan when you are hired as long as you are in an eligible employee class.
 To qualify for rollover treatment:

-- Rollover contributions must be from a qualified tax-deferred plan, such as a 401(k) plan, a 457 government plan, a Section 403(a) or 403(b) or an individual retirement account; - The distribution must be eligible for rollover -- that is, it cannot be part of a series of payments made over 10 or more years, a hardship distribution or a required distribution after you have reached your required beginning date; and - The rollover amount cannot contain any after-tax contributions, even if your prior plan allowed for after-tax contributions.
+- Rollover contributions must be from a qualified tax-deferred plan, such as a 401(k) plan, a 457 government plan, a Section 403(a) or 403(b) or an individual retirement account; - The distribution must be eligible for rollover -- that is, it cannot be part of a series of payments made over 10 or more years, a hardship distribution or a required distribution after you have reached your required beginning date; and

+• The rollover amount cannot contain any after-tax contributions, even if your prior plan allowed for after-tax contributions.
+(This does not include Roth contributions).